hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

 uv run prompt diff
 ```

-Then it creates a new release:
+Once that looks right, it creates a new release:

 ```bash
 uv run prompt release --patch
 ```

-The application consumes the released files:
+From there, the application consumes the released files:

 ```python
 from promptory import PromptStore